ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 * Data-Scientist
 * Fluent in Scala and Python
 * Builds M/L models on SAP data
-* Builds on Sabrina's models
+* Builds on Sabrina's curated models

 Based on the personas and expertise described above, two scenarios or use-cases were defined and implemented.

 ### Scenario 1: SAP data model discovery and exploration

-This use-case is conceptually designed for rapid prototyping and piloting on top of SAP ERP data using Azure Synapse and Microsoft PowerBI(PBI).
+This use-case is conceptually designed for rapid prototyping and piloting with SAP ERP data using Azure Synapse and Microsoft PowerBI(PBI).
 These prototypes and pilots would be the agile preparation for further productive DWH implementations.

 Before creating the final DWH data models and data ingestion pipelines, certain SAP data model and customer specific data discovery and exploration tasks have typically to be executed:
 * Identify custom columns (Z-fields)